Sorting the order is often harder than getting the clarity.

 If getting the order right didn’t matter, air traffic controllers wouldn’t be concerned about which airplane landed when.
 If getting the order right didn’t matter, baseball managers wouldn’t care who hit in the clean-up spot and who hit ninth.
 If getting the order right didn’t matter, the chef wouldn’t pay attention to when he put the dishes in the oven so that they all arrive at your table hot.

 In organizational strategy, order is one of the often-overlooked qualities that can spell the difference between a W and an L. Strategic sequencing is simply the arranging of items in a specific order for a specific purpose—what goes first, second, third, and so on.

-- Sequencing the steps of your strategy well can make your operation more efficient.
-What happens if the two-by-fours haven’t shown up at the building site when the framers—who are on your payroll—are scheduled and ready to swing a hammer?
+• Sequencing the steps of your strategy well can make your operation more efficient.
+What happens if the two-by-fours haven’t shown up at the building site when the framers are ready to swing a hammer?

-- Sequencing can maintain productivity.
-If the TSA isn’t staffing the checkpoints properly for peak travel times, the security line is going to stretch all the way back to the Cinnabon shop.
+• Sequencing can maintain productivity.
+If the TSA isn’t staffing the checkpoints properly for peak travel times, your security line is going to stretch all the way back to the Cinnabon shop.

 Getting clarity on what you want to do is crucial for your strategy.
 But setting the parts of your strategy into motion at the right time and in the right order may be even more crucial.
 Don’t overlook it.